 Who is Brian Thompson?
 Everything we know about the UnitedHealthcare CEO and his murder in New York City

-The manhunt for the killer of the CEO has now stretched into its fifth day
+Luigi Mangione, 26, was taken into custody in Altoon by Pennsylvania authorities, police sources told CBS.
+He is now being held without bond in Pennsylvania as he faces charges in two states.

+On Saturday night, the New York Police Department released two new photographs of a person of interest pictured in the back of a taxi cab and walking alongside it.
-The gunman who fatally shot UnitedHealthcare CEO Brian Thompson on Wednesday is believed to have traveled to New York City on a Greyhound bus 10 days before the killing as the manhunt for the suspected shooter enters its fifth day.

-Thompson, 50, a father of two, was shot at point-blank range near the New York Hilton Midtown on Wednesday morning just before a scheduled investor meeting.
+The shooter is believed to have traveled to New York City on a Greyhound bus 10 days before he targeted Thompson, 50, a father of two, who was shot at point-blank range near the New York Hilton Midtown on Wednesday morning just before a scheduled investor meeting.

+The assailant then reportedly fled on foot, before mounting an e-bike through Central Park, to then take a taxi heading towards a bus terminal where he is believed to have boarded a bus.

-New York City Mayor Eric Adams said Saturday “the net is tightening” around the suspect after police found a backpack they believe belonged to the shooter in Central Park late Friday.
-This weekend, MSNBC reported that the backpack contained Monopoly money and a Tommy Hilfiger jacket, but no weapon.
+On Saturday, New York City Mayor Eric Adams said “the net is tightening” around the suspect after police discovered a ditched backpack they believe belonged to the shooter in Central Park late Friday.
+The backpack reportedly contained Monopoly money and a Tommy Hilfiger jacket, but no weapon, reported MSNBC.

-New York Police Department divers also searched a Central Park pond for the suspect’s firearm on Saturday, just before officials released new photos of the suspect getting into a taxi.
+New York Police Department divers searched a Central Park pond for the suspect’s firearm on Saturday and are testing evidence obtained from the hostel where the gunman was staying.

-Adams added that law enforcement officials do not want to release the suspect’s name at this time.

-“If we do, we are basically giving a tip to the person we are seeking and we do not want to give him an upper hand at all,” Adams said.

 Here’s everything we know so far about the fatal attack on the 50-year-old insurance CEO: